zerozv5/zerozv5/README.md

 ### 🚀 What I’m Up To
 - 🔭 Working on: A secret project that might crash and burn (or not).
-- 📚 Learning: How to debug my life along with my code.
+- 📚 Learning: How to tame the beasts of low-level and functional programming.
 - 💡 Fun fact: I believe 404 errors are just the universe’s way of saying "try again."

 ### 📡 Connect With Me